iZettle/api-documentation/README.md

 -   [Pusher (Webhooks)](pusher.adoc)
 -   [Giftcard](giftcard.adoc)

+All API changes are recorded in [Changelog](CHANGELOG.adoc).

+For common questions about the APIs, see [Frequently Asked Questions](faq.adoc).

 ## Credentials

-Apply for API credentials here: https://developer.zettle.com/register
+Apply for API credentials on [Zettle Developer Portal](https://developer.zettle.com/register).

 ## Get help
 Contact our [Integrations team](mailto:api@zettle.com) for more information.